 Liverpool is another city to watch, recently named as the fastest growing cluster in the digital technology industry, for which it has its strong reputation in the gaming development industry to thank.
 Liverpool-based games tech companies have worked with industry giants such as Sony, Nintendo, EA Inc, and Disney.

 Boosting the northern economy cannot be achieved unless we all pull together as a region.
-Recently elected mayor of Manchester Andy Burnham is leading the charge to keep the Northern Powerhouse alive.
+Andy Burnham, mayor of Manchester, is leading the charge to keep the Northern Powerhouse alive.

 “There are signs in Greater Manchester that devolution is starting to work,” he said.
 “We’re doing more to get people back to work but overall there is a real danger that the Northern Powerhouse could be about to fizzle out.”